4 Encouraging physical activity

 How might you go about incorporating them into your school's curriculum?

-Are there parts of these sites which you could use in your lessons?
+Have you found anything which you could use in your lessons?

 How effective do you think these sites would be at stimulating discussion with your students?